cheekyrotter/arceus/README.md

 - Auto loading all data files (including semi-automatic crossmod detection)
 - Optional error handling for joker functions
 - Error UI that provides full tracebacks (currently only for the features mentioned above)
+- Config menu maker (needs a few adjustments currently)
-- Menu UI popup queue
+- [NOT FULLY IMPLEMENTED] Menu UI popup queue
-- Easier menu hook system
+- [NOT FULLY IMPLEMENTED] Easier menu hook system
-- [UNFINISHED] Config menu maker
-- [UNFINISHED] Checking for updates for mods
 - [PLANNED] Centralised achievement menu

 This is primarily for developers to reduce disruption during testing playtesting.